puravparab/GPTAnime/README.md

 ## GPT-Anime

-Your photos reimagined in your favorite anime using powerful GPT-4o image model
+Your photos reimagined in your favorite anime!
+Ghiblify your images or bulk create/edit images using the new GPT4o image model

 ## Installation